 If you’re wondering about how we fit the various tasks of incubation into a toddler’s day, this is generally how it goes:

 Turning the eggs is one of the very first things we do in the morning.
 Blinky-eyed, and sporting some awesome baby bedhead, she can hardly get to the incubator fast enough to say “good morning,” and give the eggs their first turn.
 Before naptime, we turn them again.
 We also check that the temperature is correct, and that there’s enough water in the reservoir so the humidity will stay stable.
 (TWO stickers on our chick hatching chart!)
 Then last thing before bed, we turn the eggs one more time, give the incubator a little pat, and say “good night!”

 Days 8 and 15 are special.
 THAT’S when we get to candle the eggs!
 If you need a quick tutorial on how to do this, check out this one from the Chicken Chick.
-Depending on the age of your kids, this might be a special evening that they get to stay up a little later.
+Want to watch me candle chicken eggs on every single day of development, starting with Day3?
+You can find my candling videos here!
+Depending on the age of your kids, candling night might be a special evening that they get to stay up a little later.
 Candling is best done in a very dark room, so I do all of my candling at night.
 Thankfully, it still gets dark pretty early right now, so it’s not too hard to make time for it before a comfortable bed time.